zchuz/zchuz.github.io/_pages/about.md

 Previously, I obtained my B.Eng. degree in Software Engineering from Harbin Institute of Technology in 2022.

 My research interests lie in natural language reasoning, including question answering, chain-of-thought reasoning, and multimodal reasoning.
-Besides, I am also interested in how LLMs acquire reasoning ability , and in-context learning in vision domain.
+Besides, I am also interested in how LLMs acquire reasoning ability , and in-context learning in vision-language domain.

 ## News